ElenaML81/TalentSquad_DataScienceI/README.md

-# TalentSquad_DataScience I
+# TalentSquad_DataScience I 🚀
-Predictive model on the status of SpaceX rockets 🚀
+Predictive model on the status of SpaceX rockets

 # SpaceX Rocket Eruption Prediction Model

-The objective of this project is to develop a predictive model that is able to determine the type of eruption that a SpaceX Rocket will have based on the vibrations measured by different sensors.
+The objective of this project is to develop a predictive model that is able to determine the type of status that a SpaceX Rocket will have based on the vibrations measured by different sensors.

 The result with the predictions has been uploaded in the same repository in a file called 'predictions' in csv format.